jnsltk/fraud_detection/management.md

 ### Tasks
 All team members will be looking for more datasets and try to train dummy models to get more insight on the existing ideas until the next meeting at **2024-11-15**.

+# Meeting two (2024-11-15):

+### Atendees
+- Janos
+- Omid
+- Henrik
+- Victoria
+- Yingchao

+### Meeting Agenda
+- In this meeting we decided to go with the Fraud Detection idea.
+- We decided to use Django for the backend and Vue.js for the frontend.
+- We decided to use Postgres for the database and having it running on one of the team member's VPS (This is to be changed later on).
+Later one we will use the Cloud VM for the database.
+- We discussed how we will use Git and GitLab to version the code and model.
+We discussed how we may use  tags for versioning the code that results in different stable models.
+- We discussed using Docker to containarise our code.

+### Tasks

+- **Victoria and Omid**: They will be working on writing the Assignment 1 report.
+- **Yingchao**: He will be working on connecting to the Hosted Postgres database.
+- **Janos**: He will be setting up the VPS for the database and create project infrastructure for the front-end
+- **Henrik**: He will be working on developing a model to test the idea.

+**Note**: Everyone will also learn and study technologies including Django, and Kubernetes **Note**: These tasks are to be done by **2024-11-22**